 Close up of the silver end caps connected to the “cut” resistor body, with its dark grey/black Tantalum resistive coating ready to go into the machine that puts the solid silver lead out wires on the body, we had to invest in a completely new spot welding apparatus as the one used to connect the tinned copper wire to the standard nickel – iron and high copper brass end caps was so hot it melted the silver wire so it just fell off instead of being connected to the end cap.

 Getting closer to a finished resistor now, all we need is some “body” paint and the lines giving us the value.

 Voila!, the world’s first “mass produced” Tantalum silver capped and wired resistors, well perhaps mass produced is a bit rich, as we only made 9,600 pcs between 48 values, but still.

-The next major project now is to also make the smaller wattage Tantalum – silver resistors where the silver end caps are made from a thinner material, in order to offer ½ and 1 watt versions, the problem will be that welding the lead out wires to the silver end cap may prove impossible, as we already have a problem with the relatively thick silver end cap in the 2 watt version, we shall see, so watch this space!
+The bigger question will be whether we are able to make smaller silver end caps in order to offer ½ and 1 watt versions, the problem will be that welding the lead out wires to the silver end cap may prove impossible, as we already have a problem with the relatively thick silver end cap in the 2 watt version, we shall see, so watch this space!